LongNguyen202/Work/README.md

 # Simple Interest Calculator

-This project contains a shell script to calculate simple interest.
+This repository contains a shell script to calculate simple interest using principal, rate, and time.

+## File included
+- `simple-interest.sh`: Bash script to compute simple interest.

+## License
+This project is licensed under the Apache License 2.0.